iotaledger/documentation/utils/0.1/community/raspberry-pi-pub-sub/overview.md

 # Raspberry Pi sensor data publisher

 **Devices often need to share data so they can process and act on it.
-In this guide, you use a Raspberry Pi to send real-time temperature data (the current temperature in Celsius) to the Devnet Tangle every minute.
+In this tutorial, you use a Raspberry Pi to send real-time temperature data (the current temperature in Celsius) to the Devnet Tangle every minute.
 Then, you subscribe to the event stream (ZMQ) on a Devnet node so know when it receives the data.**

 :::info:Go to GitHub
 For quickstart instructions or to read the source code, [go to the GitHub repository](https://github.com/iota-community/raspberrypi-pubsub).
 :::

 :::warning:
-This application uses the [IOTA JavaScript client library](root://client-libraries/0.1/introduction/overview.md), which is still in beta development.
+This application uses the [core JavaScript client library](root://core/1.0/overview.md), which is still in beta development.
 Do not use this code in production environments.
 :::

 This application uses the following files: